• Skip to primary navigation

 “Judy” is an uneven effort, but we can savor a beautiful homage to Garland from Zellweger.
 Despite her tragic death at age 47, the ultimate, positive legacy of Garland’s great artistry and humanity inspires us to think the rainbow is never completely out of reach while our hearts have hope.

 “Judy” opens in Nashville on Friday (Sept.
 27) at Regal Green Hills Stadium 16 and Franklin’s AMC Dine-In Thoroughbred 20.
-It’s rated is rated PG-13 by the Classification and Rating Administration (CARA) of the Motion Picture Association (MPA) for substance abuse, thematic content, some strong language, and smoking.
+It’s rated PG-13 by the Classification and Rating Administration (CARA) of the Motion Picture Association (MPA) for substance abuse, thematic content, some strong language, and smoking.
 Click here for more info and tickets to showings at those theaters and others elsewhere.